-The countercyclical buffer rate for credit exposures to the domestic counterparties (Portugal) will remain at zero % of the total risk exposure amount in effect since 1 April 2020.
-This decision is reviewed on a quarterly basis by Banco de Portugal, the next decision to be taken by 30June 2020.
-As at 31 March 2020 the weighted average of the countercyclical buffer rates that apply in the countries where the Bank is located was also zero %.
+The countercyclical buffer rate for credit exposures to the domestic counterparties (Portugal) will remain at zero % of the total risk exposure amount in effect since 1 April 2021.
+This decision is reviewed on a quarterly basis by Banco de Portugal and the next decision is to be taken by 30 June 2021.
+As at 8 April 2021 the weighted average of the countercyclical buffer rates that apply in the countries where the Bank is located was also zero %.

-On 15 April 2020, the ECB released a statement supporting the macroprudential policy actions taken by euro area macroprudential authorities in response to coronavirus outbreak.
+On 15 April 2020, the ECB released a statement supporting the macroprudential policy actions taken by euro area macroprudential authorities in response to the coronavirus outbreak.
 These included releases or reductions of the countercyclical capital buffer, systemic risk buffer and buffers for O-SII.
 In addition, some authorities have postponed or revoked earlier announced measures.